 Rucksack– All events I’ve been to will give you a branded rucksack at registration.
 The quality can be variable, but they’re generally a good souvenir of the event.

 Wristband– This will normally be attached by a volunteer, and you will be unable to remove it between now and the finish line.
-It’s proof that you are a registered athlete, and is your ticket into transition and other athlete only areas.
+It’s proof that you are a registered athlete.
+It’s your ticket into transition and other athlete only areas.

 Become One Wristband– For first time athletes, they will receive a special wristband denoting them as a first timer.
 These are completely optional to wear, but might get you a few more cheers out on course.

 Stickers– You will be provided with stickers that belong on your helmet, bike and transition bags.
-I recommend you apply these sooner rather than later as failure to do so could mean a disqualification or your equipment going missing.
+This is to mark them as your property, and to allow for identification on course.

 Take the opportunity to give your bike the once over by riding it around for a bit, changing through all the gears.
 Your bike will likely need to be disassembled for transport, and in the rebuilding process mistakes can be made resulting in irritating imperfections such as a gear shift being slower than normal, all the way up to a race ending mechanical such as your aero bars coming loose or your brakes not working correctly.
 All Ironman races I’ve attended have mechanics on site in T1 who will be there to fix any major problems, so don’t panic if you find yourself with an issue you don’t know how to fix.
 This is why we’re looking into it now.

-If you have the time it’s good to get these jobs done two days before (where possible), but many athletes will have only arrived later in the day to register and will want to head straight from registration to get something to eat, then check into their hotel.
+If you have the time it’s good to get these jobs done two days before (where possible).
 You have quite a lot of jobs to get done today, so get started early to avoid any unnecessary stress.

 Pack up and Mark Your Bags